amin-nejad/mimic-website/README.md

 # mimic-website

-Repository for flask web app to be used during demonstration of mimic text generation software
+Repository for flask web app to be used during demonstration of mimic text generation software.
+Demonstration of models trained using https://github.com/amin-nejad/mimic-text-generation.

 1. Install the environment
 ```